20 Female Resistance Fighters Who Took on Nazi Germany

 Nancy Wake, the New Zealand born female resistance fighter pictured in a British Army uniform

-Despite the constant danger, Wake survived the war and continued to fight for freedom.
-After the liberation of France, she worked with British intelligence before eventually returning to Australia.
-She was awarded multiple honors, including the George Medal from Britain, the Médaille de la Résistance from France, and the Medal of Freedom from the United States.
-Her wartime efforts made her one of World War II’s most highly decorated women.
+Wake survived the war and went on to fight for freedom.
+Following the liberation of France, Wake continued working with British intelligence.
+Wake returned to Australia following the war and received multiple honors for her service.
+Wake received the George Medal from the British, the Médaille de la Résistance from the French, and the Medal of Freedom from the United States.
+She was one of the most highly decorated women of World War II.

-Nancy Wake lived an extraordinary life well beyond the war, later moving to London and writing her autobiography, The White Mouse, which recounts her time as a female resistance fighter.
-She passed away in 2011 at the age of 98, leaving behind a legacy of courage, resistance, and determination.
+Wake lived a long life following her wartime service.
+She eventually moved to London and wrote her autobiography, The White Mouse, a first-person account of her experiences as a female resistance fighter.
+Wake died in 2011 at the age of 98.

 Violette Szabo (United Kingdom)